 Bonhomme quit the band in 1985, and spent a couple of years living in dives in London, scraping by and trying to get another band together.
 After several failed attempts in London, he relocated to New York.
-He found work as a jobbing guitarist, but eventually abandoned music for acatory just seemed to work for me.
+He found work as a jobbing guitarist, but eventually abandoned music for academia.

+"I was 26 when I started in college," Bonhomme said.
+He attended City College of New York from undergrad through his doctorate.
+"History 'just seemed to work for me.
 Every paper I wrote got a great grade, [and] I won all these scholarships and awards. ...
 It just seemed like the gods wanted me to be in history."